stylextv/gsigns/README.md

 bg-blur | The radius of the blur that is applied onto the background [Integer].
 Default: 0 -> no blur bg-bright | Allows you to control the brightness of the background [Float].
 Default: 1 dith | Should the image be dithered [Boolean: true/false].
 Default: true fnt | The font family and style [NAME-STYLE].
 It is important that the name and the style have no spaces in it.
-Default: "Raleway-Bold"
+Default: "Raleway-Bold".
 Examples:
 Roboto-Regular; Roboto-Black (https://fonts.google.com/specimen/Roboto)
 UbuntuMono-BoldItalic (https://fonts.google.com/specimen/Ubuntu+Mono)
 Pacifico-Regular (https://fonts.google.com/specimen/Pacifico)